mandober/rust-debrief/appendix/terminology.md

 ## HRTB
 Higher-ranked trait bound

+## Hungarian notation
+It is a variable-naming convention that reminds the user what type the variable has, by prefixing its name with a mnemonic.

 ## ICE
 Internal compiler error: an internal assertion failure in the compiler, which always indicates a bug in the compiler.

+## Initialization
+A variable is initialized if it has been assigned a value and hasn't since been moved from.
+All other memory locations are assumed to be initialized.
+Only unsafe Rust can create such a memory without initializing it.

 ## Inlining
 1. Function: